vit0rr/portfolio/data/blog/learning-curve.md

 Why?
 Because don't care.

 You don't need a prepare to learn something.
-Need more practice and less overthinking.
+You need more practice and less overthinking.
 Learning is not linear, and you don't get expected results when starting something.

 ### What's mean "Learning curve"?